 - Fixing an existing security vulnerability

-- Implement Disk Encryption on VMs – Ensure that the non-boot volumes disks are strongly encrypted where ever required.
+- Implement Disk Encryption on VMs – Ensure that the non-boot volume’s disks are strongly encrypted where ever required.
 Encryption of IaaS data disks on VM’s assures that the entire data is completely unrecoverable without any key and secures the volume from unknown / new reads.

-- Activate ‘Auditing’ in SQL – In Azure SQL services, clients have to activate ‘Auditing’ feature in order to achieve the Azure security best practices.
-This will keep a track record of database events and store them to an audit log in client’s Azure backup storage tenant.
+- Activate ‘Auditing’ in SQL – In Azure SQL services, clients have to activate the ‘Auditing’ feature in order to achieve the Azure security best practices.
+This will keep a track record of database events and store them to an audit log in the client’s Azure backup storage tenant.
 Also, it helps users to hold regulatory compliance, deeply understand the data operation, and achieve insight into discrepancies.
 It also includes anomalies, which can indicate business issues or suspected protection violations.

-- Activate Data Encryption – Microsoft Azure provides an option for transparent data encryption in Azure SQL database that helps in protecting the threat of malicious operation by attempting real-time database encryption and decryption, related backups, and transaction log databases at rest state in absence of any demand to change the app.
+- Activate Data Encryption – Microsoft Azure provides an option for transparent data encryption in the Azure SQL database that helps in protecting the threat of malicious operation by attempting real-time database encryption and decryption, related backups, and transaction log databases at rest state in absence of any demand to change the app.

-The top three Azure security best practices are posted in today’s CloudCodes official page.
+The top three Azure security best practices are posted on today’s CloudCodes official page.
 Readers can go through the same and ensure that they are placed properly at their actual location.
 Until and unless security standards are not placed at their proper locations they will not work in an effective manner and hence, will not fulfill their security requirements.
 So, ensure to activate the things correctly on time and use them in the best way to reduce online security threats!